lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 1. **def \_\_init\_\_(self, `**kwargs`) -> None:**
     This function initializes the pipeline class.
 The `kwargs` argument contains the key-value pairs defined in the **pipeline_def.json**.
 2. **def load(self, `model_roles`: dict, `configs`: dict) -> None:**
     This function loads the models and stores them in the `self.models` variable defined in the pipeline base class.
 The `configs` argument contains runtime key-value pairs, where the keys match those in the **pipeline_def.json** and the values may differ.
-The following functions use the same `configs` argument unless otherwise stated.
 3. **def warm_up(self, `model_roles`: dict, `configs`: dict) -> None:**
     This function receives the `configs` and runs the models for the first time using dummy inputs.
 4. **def predict(self, `configs`: dict, `inputs`: dict) -> dict:**
     This function receives the `inputs` and `configs`, makes predictions, adds annotations to the image, and returns the annotated image along with the model results.
 Refer to the [Pipeline Inputs](#pipeline-inputs) section for the details of `inputs`.
 This function must return a `self.results` dictionary defined in the pipeline base class.

-The following function is already implemented in the pipeline base class.
-While it is recommended to use the base class, developers who choose not to use it must implement this function themselves:
+This required function has implemented in the pipeline base class:

 - **def clean_up(self, `configs`: dict):**
 This function receives `configs` and deletes the models from memory.